yash-ad/Namaste-React-Learning/Chapter 01-02-Inception-Ignition-App/Assignment/AssignmentNotes.md

 ## 19. What is .gitignore? what should we add and not add into it?

 The .gitignore file is a configuration file used by the version control system Git.
 It specifies files and directories that should be ignored and not tracked by Git.
+The purpose of the .gitignore file is to exclude files and directories that are not essential.

 ### What should we add: